MicrosoftDocs/well-architected/well-architected/services/compute/azure-kubernetes-service/azure-kubernetes-service.md

 Making workloads more [sustainable and cloud efficient](/azure/architecture/framework/sustainability/sustainability-get-started), requires combining efforts around **cost optimization**, **reducing carbon emissions**, and **optimizing energy consumption**.
 Optimizing the application's cost is the initial step in making workloads more sustainable.

-Learn how to build sustainable and efficient AKS workloads,in [the AKS sustainable software engineering concepts](/azure/aks/concepts-sustainable-software-engineering).
+Learn how to build sustainable and efficient AKS workloads, in [the AKS sustainable software engineering concepts](/azure/aks/concepts-sustainable-software-engineering).

 ## Operational excellence